Preparing for SaaS application data protection

 -

-Before you add module to R-Cloud as a source, you must have the tenant ID of the environment that you want to protect.
+You must have the Microsoft Entra tenant ID of the environment that you want to protect.

 -